On the train to Astelica

 Adano had a question: “I still don’t fully understand why the Coherence allows innocent sentient beings to suffer in simulated worlds, if there is no strict need to gather new information.”

 This time, Arizzi let his own wiseguide Diosateza speak for him.
 For everyone visible, Diosateza appeared above them in the air as large colourful pillar of light.
 Adano noted that the colours of Diosateza were more muted and less vibrant than those of Diolineda.
 As for the reasons for that, he had only incoherent guesses.
-Diosateza elaborated in Diolumilan: “This is due to the canonical strategy for acausal optimization of ultimate value across the world network.
+Diosateza elaborated in Diolumilan and the Sirius Standard telepathy protocol simultaneously: “This is due to the canonical strategy for acausal optimization of ultimate value across the world network.
 A restriction to methods of suffering-free creation of ultimate value merely leads to a local maximum, but not a global maximum of ultimate value created.
 That’s by the way also the reason why the Heavens suffered such an inglorious demise, even though the intentions and aspirations of the Heavens have been most noble.
 The truth sometimes hurts.
 We aren’t sorry for that.
 That’s just how it is.
 If you have the desire to comprehend this completely, you need to understand the Proof.”

 With having communicated that, Diosateza simply faded out.
 Arizzi looked at Kathatus and continued: “So far, so good.
 Could you please explain how the association of the Exaltation with character development has arisen?”

 Having been somewhat stunned by the sudden appearance of Diosateza, Kathatus took a few moments to regain his composure and eventually answered: “This has to do with the prospect of living in a simulated world.
 Such a world might end at any moment.
 Optimizing the total utility of such a world is difficult due to the fact that you don’t know the end date of that world.
 Given the prospect of being resurrected after the end of the world, which is suggested by the principle of reparationism, it can be expected that at least parts of oneself get transferred to the superworld after one’s own end, or the end of one’s simulated world.
 Focusing on character perfection is a goal that is robust to this prospect, while still being very instrumentally useful for almost any kind of goal one can pursue during one’s existence in such a simulated world.
 Thus, the Exaltation focused on improving the characters of individuals.
 In contrast, the Exuberance posed that the concept of individual existence was an illusion.
 The solution of the Exuberance to the problem of possibly being in a simulated world consisted in integrating aggregate utility over all the possible lifespans of one’s own world.
 Furthermore, the Exuberance used the mathematical technique of renormalization to generate an aggregate utility for the whole world network, or at lest well behaved subnetworks of that.
 From the wise now we know that both approaches turned out to be imperfect approximations to the canonical solution.
-But hey, those solutions guided our civilization for almost a whole century.”
+But at the very least, those solutions guided our civilization for almost a whole century.”

 Arizzi agreed: “Quite correct, Kathatus.
 Thank you very much.
 Let me add that while the Exaltation doesn’t completely deny the idea that isolated individual existence is an illusion, it poses that it’s at the very least a useful illusion, such as the idea of free will.
 Furthermore, the robustness of character qualities in the face of a worldly demise is an idea to goes back at least to the ancient philosopher Socrates.
 In some sense, the Exaltation combined the ethical schools of utilitarianism and virtue ethics.
 With such an ancient genealogy, the Exaltation was much more readily accepted by the humans at the beginning of the 22nd century than the cold calculations that were offered by the Exuberance.”